8 Homemade Treats For Dogs With Allergies

 - Hair loss

 If you notice your pooch showing these signs, they could be suffering from an allergy!
 This is why it is important to be as knowledgeable as possible when it comes to your dog’s diet and requirements.
-Take a look at some easy allergy free dog treats recipes you can use to spoil your favorite furry pup...
+Take a look at some easy recipes for treats for dogs with allergies you can use to spoil your favorite furry pup...

 Especially on a hot summer’s day, a tasty frozen apple bite is perfect to help cool down your pup.
 While you and the family are enjoying a bbq, your pooch can sit with you all and chomp down on a few of these yummy treats.
 Apples are perfectly healthy for dogs, too, helping their digestion and boosting their overall health.